Course Catalog 2024-2025

 SWG 237 Meridians: Feminism, Race, Transnationalism (2 Credits)

-This practicuum course is an academic complement to the work students interning with the Meridians journal as Praxis interns, Quigley Fellows, STRIDE Fellows, MMUF, Meridians interns, etc. will be doing.
-Run by the journal Editor, the class will discuss the scholarly, creative, artistic, archival and artistic work published in Meridians and how it is informed by - and contributes to - intersectionality as a paradigm and practice.
-Students will also become familiarized with feminist journal production processes and ethics, promotion and marketing strategies, co-curricular events planning and archival research.
-Instructor permission only.
+This practicum course is an academic complement to the work students interning with the Meridians journal as Praxis interns, Quigley Fellows, STRIDE Fellows, MMUF, Meridians interns, etc. are doing.
+Run by the journal editor, the class discusses the scholarly, creative, artistic, archival and artistic work published in Meridians and how it is informed by - and contributes to - intersectionality as a paradigm and practice.
+Students also become familiarized with feminist journal production processes and ethics, promotion and marketing strategies, co-curricular events planning and archival research.
 S/U only.
 Enrollment limited to 5.
+Instructor permission required.

 Fall, Spring, Variable